sajwanlava/SWEN422-assignment2/User Testing/Usability Test Plan.md

 Number of participants: 10+ <br>
 Location of testing:Co332 <bbr>
-Tools used for user interaction: We will use laptops to carry out the testing and users will use the Vive headset and controllers.
+Tools used for user interaction: We will use laptops to carry out the testing and users will use the Vive headset and controllers, and will have a vomit bag available to them in-the-case of extreme vertigo or motion sickness.

 **Measures collected:**: